- The open enrollment period for 2022 coverage runs from November 1, 2021 through January 15, 2022.

 Exchange history in Ohio

 In November 2012, Governor Kasich formally announced that Ohio would not implement a state-run health insurance exchange.
 In the same letter, Kasich indicated that Ohio would retain control of plan management activities and determining eligibility for the state’s Medicaid and Children’s Health Insurance Plan (CHIP).
-Ohio is one of seven states that use the marketplace plan management model.
+Ohio is one of five states that use the marketplace plan management model.

 Ohio residents can compare plans, determine subsidy eligibility and enroll in coverage at Healthcare.gov.